 Do you need a lawyer to do a presentation for a school group or organization?
 Our active Speakers' Bureau is called upon more than 40 times per year to deliver presentations on almost any law-related topic.
 Our members are also available to provide law-related tours of the Washington County Courthouse.

 "TURNING 18: LEGAL ISSUES IN THE REAL WORLD"

 This program, formally titled "Stepping Out," is designed to help high school seniors understand their adult rights and responsibilities.
 In addition to an attorney presenting the information and answering questions, a booklet is also distributed to each student.
 Sample Booklet distributed to students.

 WCBA also provides panel presentations for state and national sponsored public-education programs such as the PBA’s "Why A Will Can't Wait" and the ABA’s "Health Care Decisions Week."

 CLASSIC LAW FILM SERIES

-This annual film festival is designed to educate the public about "the law" and the positive role of lawyers in society.
+A film festival free and open to the public designed to educate the public about "the law" and the positive role of lawyers in society.
 Local attorneys and/or judges introduce each film, highlighting their own personal experiences and relevant points of law in the film.
-The series is free and open to the public.